ottomen/growth/4-SOLID/2-OC/Open-closed principle.md

 # Open-closed principle

-"A module should be open for extension but closed for modification".
+> "A module should be open for extension but closed for modification"

 As Robert C. Martin says, "Of all the principles of object oriented design, this is the most important.".